1313e/CMasher/README.rst

     plt.scatter(x, y, c=z, cmap=cmap, s=300)
     plt.show()

-Accessing the colormaps in other packages than *matplotlib* would require reading in the text files in the `cmasher/colormaps`_ directory, which contain the normalized RGB values (multiply by `255` for regular 8-bit values) of every colormap, and registering them in the package manually.
+Accessing the colormaps in other languages than *Python* would require reading in the ``<cmap_name>_8bit.txt`` text files in the `cmasher/colormaps`_ directory, which contain the 8-bit RGB values of every colormap, and registering them in the appropriate package in the language manually.
 For those that are interested, the *viscm* source files that were used for creating the colormaps can also be found in the `cmasher/colormaps`_ directory in the repo (the source files are not provided with the package distribution).
 Note that my modified version of *viscm* (available `here <https://github.com/1313e/viscm>`_) is required in order to properly view and edit the source file of a diverging colormap.